symfony/symfony-docs/mailer.rst

 .. caution::

-    When using ``native://default``, if ``php.ini`` uses the ``sendmail -t`` command, you won't have error reporting and ``Bcc`` headers won't be removed.
+    When using ``native://default``, if ``php.ini`` uses the ``sendmail -t`` command, you will not have error reporting and ``Bcc`` headers will not be removed.
-    It's highly recommended to NOT use ``native://default`` as you cannot control how sendmail is configured (prefer using ``sendmail://default`` if possible).
+    It is highly recommended to NOT use ``native://default`` as you cannot control how sendmail is configured (prefer using ``sendmail://default`` if possible).

 Using a 3rd Party Transport